Application Closing Dates

 To be eligible to apply for the Study Abroad programme you should have

-- Completed at least one year of study at an accredited tertiary institution.
-US students are expected to be in their Junior year.
+- Have successfully completed at least one semester of full-time study at an accredited tertiary institution.

 - Current enrolment at an accredited tertiary institution.